pimutils/todoman/docs/source/contributing.rst

 reformat code that may have any inconsistencies.

-Commits should follow `Git Commit Guidelines`_ whenever possible, including rewriting branch histories to remove any noise, and using a 50-message imperative present tense for commit summary messages.
+Commits should follow `Git Commit Guidelines`_ whenever possible, including rewriting branch histories to remove any noise, and using a imperative present tense for commit summary messages (50 characters maximum).

 All commits should pass all tests to facilitate bisecting in future.